• Springtime Calligraphy Medallion Tutorial

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock

-If you like the idea of calligraphy medallions and want to try out making a few others, check out these articles:
+If you like the idea of calligraphy medallions and want to try out making a few others, check out these tutorials:

-Thanks very much for reading TPK, trying out tutorials, and simply being your creative + wonderful self!
+Thank you so much for being a part of the TPK community and diving into these tutorials.
+It’s appreciated beyond measure!
 If you’re a subscriber, I’ll be in touch on Monday with a newsletter.
-If not, check back on Tuesday for another TPK blog post!
-Have a great weekend, and happy spring!
+If not, check back on Tuesday for another TPK blog post.
+Enjoy your first spring weekend of 2024!

 Warmly,